yesco/esp-lisp/README.md

 It's about 1000 lines of code.

-It is just working [relase](https://github.com/yesco/esp-lisp/releases), just got a readline interface!
+I just have the first  working [relase](https://github.com/yesco/esp-lisp/releases), got a readline interface!
 See the docs in [wiki](https://github.com/yesco/esp-lisp/wiki) for simple examples.

 ## features